aviator/aviator/README.md

 # Reload the session information.
 This does not create a new token.
 session = Aviator::Session.load(json_str)

-# Get a handle to the Identity Service using the token in the default key
+# Get a handle to the Identity Service.
+The auth info created from the last authentication
+# will be used throughout the life of the object.
 keystone = session.identity_service

 # Create a new tenant